aryan-gupta/ansible/README.md

 passwd: password updated successfully
 ```

-From another box connected to the same network (My host box since this is a VM example), you can run this command.
+From another box connected to the same network (My host box since this is a VM example), you can run this command:

+> example uses 192.168.122.128 as the ip.
 Substitute the ip of the guest as needed.

 ```
-➜ ssh root@192.168.122.128.guest.ip
+➜ ssh root@192.168.122.128
 The authenticity of host '192.168.122.128 (192.168.122.128)' can't be established.
 ED25519 key fingerprint is SHA256:jVLpn2MEqLm7MkCSHyxzIQSi1kubdjS27+XhCUFqLHM.
 This key is not known by any other names.